Targeted Pain Relief - No Pills, No GI Side Effects

 Medically Reviewed By: Jennifer Brown, MD · Board-Certified Family Medicine

 Yes, topical pain relief works for TMJ.
-A controlled study (PMID 15871609) found topical NSAIDs achieved equal efficacy to oral NSAIDs for TMJ pain with zero systemic side effects.
-The masseter muscle sits directly under the skin — making the jaw one of the most responsive locations for topical drug delivery.
+A controlled study (PMID 15871609) found topical NSAIDs achieved equal efficacy to oral NSAIDs for TMJ pain with minimal systemic absorption.
+The masseter muscle sits directly under the skin - making the jaw one of the most responsive locations for topical drug delivery.

 The masseter muscle sits directly under the skin.
 That makes your jaw one of the best locations on the body for topical pain relief - medication absorbs right where the inflammation is, without passing through your stomach first.